 Another option is to place a Standing Order.
 Standing Orders allow you to place an offer into our system based on the criteria we’ll outline below, and our platform will automatically match your request to assets that meet your preference.

-To place a Standing Order, simply navigate to the Standing Orders tab in the Secondary Market, and select the green “Place New Standing Order” at the top right of the screen.
+To place a Standing Order, simply navigate to the Standing Orders tab in The eXchange, and select the green “Place New Standing Order” at the top right of the screen.

 This will open the popup where you can leave your offer criteria.
 These include:

-These orders will be matched to any asset that meet your submitted criteria, either new catalogs submitted by rightsholders using our Know Your Worth app, or to other assets in the Secondary Market held by other investors.
+These orders will be matched to any asset that meet your submitted criteria, either new catalogs submitted by rightsholders using our Know Your Worth app, or to other assets held by other investors.

 There’s a lot more to consider when leaving Standing Orders, so please read the article below for a more detailed overview: